garrettsmith99/tech190/README.md

 How to create a player.
 Create a 3D object in the hierarchy and choose capsule.
 You can eventually use blender to create walk animation then you can upgrade it with a

 sliding player then walking player.

+                                                                   Jounral Entry 7 10/13/2022

+I have learned from watching recent gaming development that I need to use c# coding to make my character move around and I have to create the animations too to give

+my character a life like appearence that can that Idle, jump, front flip, back flip, die, walk, climb, shoot.
+In order to actaully make a game I first have to learn

+this to advance

+I have learned from Unity: I know what my game is going to be about, its going to be a platform game where my character Roxanne runs around with a laser gun and

+shoots robots and skeletons.
+She cant fall off of the builds or get attack by the robots and she has to survive until she runs out of hearts.

+Some issues I found were:

+its a lot harder to program than I thought, I have to teach myself how to code lines of game.
+My teacher sre as hell not ging teach me.

+Jounral Entry 8
+10/20/2022